alcad1us/freshman-yolo-shape-detection/README.md

 # freshman-yolo-shape-detection

-Early YOLO-based object detection and target-centering system developed under severe hardware constraints for our TEKNOFEST Unmanned Underwater Systems Competition Advanced Category.
+Early YOLO-based object detection and target-centering system developed under severe hardware constraints for the **TEKNOFEST Unmanned Underwater Systems Competition (Advanced Category)**.

 # Freshman YOLO Shape Detection Project

-⚠️ This project was developed during my **freshman year (1st year)** as a part of a TEKNOFEST-related study.
-The goal was not to build a production-ready vision system, but to explore object detection and target-centering concepts under **severe hardware constraints**.
+⚠️ This project was developed during my **freshman year (1st year)** as part of a TEKNOFEST competition study.
+The goal was not to build a production-ready vision system, but to explore object detection and target-centering concepts for **underwater robotic systems** under **severe hardware constraints**.

 ---

 ## Project Overview

-This project uses a YOLO-based(YOLOv8-tiny) object detection model to detect geometric shapes in a simulated underwater pool environment.
+This project uses a YOLO-based (YOLOv8-tiny) object detection model to detect geometric shapes in a **simulated underwater pool environment**.

-Instead of performing full  clasification continously, the system focuses on:
+Instead of performing full classification continuously, the system focuses on:
 - Detecting objects in the frame
 - Calculating their center position
 - Waiting until the object aligns with the image center